Microwave Ovens with Inverter Technology Really Cook

 Whirlpool AccuWave microwave ovens: Buy Now on Best Buy KitchenAid Optimawave microwave ovens: Buy Now on Best Buy

-UPDATE 4/2/15: With Whirlpool and KitchenAid apparently no longer making inverter models, Panasonic is the remaining brand of choice for this technology.
-And the Panasonic NN-SE982S was our recent winner in our Best Microwave Oven review.
-Panasonic's new "cyclonic wave" inverter oven technology, shown at CES 2015, should be hitting stores soon and we will try to get one in to review to evaluate whether it's worth the extra cost.
+UPDATE 6/24/17: With Whirlpool and KitchenAid no longer making inverter models, Panasonic is the remaining brand of choice for this technology.
+The Panasonic NN-SD945S was our recent winner in our Best Microwave Oven review.
+Read the article to find out why and learn about our opinion on whether Panasonic's new "cyclonic wave" inverter oven technology is worth the extra cost.

 How to Make Microwaves Even Better